- I Am...

 It is the student’s responsibility to attend class.
 If a student is absent, the student is responsible for making up the work missed.
 Absence is not an excuse for being unprepared.
 In order for an absence to be excused, the student must bring in official documentation.
 Three unexcused absences automatically places a job-training student on probation.
 Excessive absences may result in termination from the program and does not constitute a withdrawal or entitle the participant to a refund.
 The program coordinator works closely with the instructors who alert her as soon as a student is absent so she can follow up in a timely manner.
 Absences are reported immediately to the College’s veteran certifying officer.

-The Division of Continuing Education and Workforce Development follows the College Community Standards for students as described in the HCCC College Catalog.
+The School of Continuing Education and Workforce Development follows the College Community Standards for students as described in the HCCC College Catalog.
 The Division reserves the right to dismiss from the program any student who does not follow or respect the policies that protect the well-being and safety of the College community.
 Dismissals are reported immediately to the College’s veteran certifying officer.

 CEWD students are eligible for the same support resources as credit students such as tutoring, writing, and disability accommodations.